NoLtour/Uni-notes/Thermofluids/23 Flow characterisation and visualisation/streamlines.md

 #### What are
 ## Streamlines
+### Definition
 These are lines that connect tangential velocity points, or put simply: lines drawn through inline velocity arrows.
 Demonstrated by this very well drawn diagram:
 ![[Pasted image 20220202113919.png]]
-They are only drawn to represent velocitys for a single moment of time, hence not useful to represent turbulant flow (unless if you rendered it in real time or something and could see how the lines shift over time)
+They are only drawn to represent velocities for a single moment of time, hence not useful to represent turbulent flow (unless if you rendered it in real time or something and could see how the lines shift over time)
 They generally look more like:
 ![[Pasted image 20220202113951.png]]
-Note that two streamlines can never cross, this is becuase that would imply two different velocitys occupying the same point in space and time.
+Note that two streamlines can never cross, this is because that would imply two different velocities occupying the same point in space and time.

+### Particle representation
+If we take a fluid particle and trace it's path through a fluid we can get it's [[pathlines|pathline]],